-ALL guitar manufacturers require their guitars to be stored in 50% humidity or higher at all times.
-If humidity is not maintained you will have the issues listed below.
+ALL guitar manufacturers require their guitars to be stored in minimally 50% humidity or higher at all times.
+If humidity is not maintained you’ll have the issues below.
 If you’re experiencing any of these issues, at some point your guitar’s woods got dry.
 Damage from dryness is not warranted by any manufacturer, but if you click on the issue you’re experiencing, Mr. Zager will show you how to repair it.
-If it’s a complicated repair that requires extra help, Mr. Zager will guide you on what to do.

 If you’re experiencing buzzing on one or multiple strings Mr. Zager’s grandfather created a hydration method you can do in 72 hours that will make your guitar play and sound like it did when new.
 This method has been used over 75 years by millions of players on all brands of guitars with about a 100% success rate.
 Once the process is complete simply maintain humidity over 55% (we keep our shop at 65%) and you will have no other issues.